Here are some terms frequently used when talking about university study. For more information, you can contact Monash University Future Students.

 The grounds and buildings of a university.
 Monash has six campuses in Victoria, one in Malaysia and one in South Africa.

-A place in a course that is partially subsidised by the Australian government (for domestic students only).
-Also known as a CSP.
-Australian citizens, permanent residents and holders of humanitarian Visas as well as New Zealand citizens are eligible for CSP places.
+A place in a course that is subsidised by the Australian government (for domestic students only).
+Australian citizens and permanent residents, New Zealand citizens and holders of Australian Permanent Humanitarian Visas are eligible for CSP places.

 The structure of subjects within a degree over a set time-span.